 If you have ovaries, you’ve probably experienced pain in them from time to time, typically related to your menstrual cycle.
-Sometimes, though, ovary pain can be a sign of an underlying condition.
+Sometimes, though, ovary pain can occur because of an underlying condition.

-In this article, we take a look at 7 potential causes of pain in your ovaries, along with their symptoms, diagnosis, and treatment.
+In this article, we take a look at 7 potential causes of ovary pain, along with their symptoms, diagnosis, and treatment.

 Some people experience ovary pain during regular ovulation each month.
 This condition is called mittelschmerz.
 The name comes from the German words for “middle” and “pain.”